MarkusHohle/Matlab/README.md

 - mean_var_analysis_example.m (performs Model Selection on 'LinaData.mat': WT vs treated mice, returns odds ratio and compares result to standat t-test.
 Data with permission from Dr. Lina Wendeler)

- - VarBayesExample.m (estimating mean and variance and calculates corresponding probability density distributions using Variational Bayes, same data set as above)
+- VarBayesExample.m (estimating mean and variance and calculates corresponding probability density distributions using Variational Bayes, calls same data set as above)

+- jumpGraph.m & jumpGraphRandom.m (illustrates temporal changes of states on a graph network with fixed rates and randomly generated rates which get multiplied with the adjacency matrix; calls axesArea.m, prh.m and wgPlot.m.
+Last three functions have been created by Michael Wu waftingpetal@yahoo.com)